engarde-dev/engarde/docs/api.rst

 This file provides a nice API for each of the checks, designed to fit seamlessly into an ETL pipeline.
-Each of the functions defined here can be applied to a functino that returns a DataFrame.
+Each of the functions defined here can be applied to a function that returns a DataFrame.